commial/experiments/windows-defender/ASR/README.md

 ```

 First, the code checks if the rule is indeed enabled, and if the process making the content creation is marked `productivity` by `GetCtxOfficeProc` (its code is above).
-Let's consider we are using Excel, so the check is valid.
+Let's imagine we are using Excel, so the check is valid.

 ```lua
 local l_0_0 = {}